Jordhy Thompson: Club career

 A left-footed winger from the Colo-Colo youth system, Thompson made his debut in a Chilean Primera División match against Ñublense on 1 May 2021 at the age of sixteen, due to Colo-Colo's first team having seventeen players unavailable due to the COVID-19 pandemic.
 He scored his first professional goal in a match against Deportes Copiapó on 22 January 2023.

 In 2024, Thompson moved to Russia, signing on loan with Orenburg on a deal for six months with an option to buy, with the deal in halt pending Thompson's court case.
 On 3 January 2024, Orenburg signed a lease agreement with Colo Colo for Thompson.
 According to Orenburg's sporting director Dmitri Andreyev, if it weren't for the legal controversy involving the player, the club couldn't have afforded to lease him.

 On 3 June 2024, Orenburg exercised their option to buy him, and signed Thompson on a permanent basis.

+On 4 September 2026, Thompson's contract with Orenburg was extended to 2030.